-I’ve been living in Japan for a few years now.
+I’ve lived in Japan for several years.
 However, my first 4 years I spent in trains or on my bicycle.
-I just recently got a Japanese driver’s license and since then I’m driving in Japan every single day.
+In my 5th year I finally got a Japanese driver’s license and since then I’ve been driving in Japan a lot.

 My experience with Driving in Japan